 On a national level, the Mids were ranked among the top 10 (eighth) man-down defensive units in the country, shutting down 75 percent (30 of 40) of their opponents' extra-man opportunities.
 The previous two seasons the Mids had been ranked 29th and 36th.
 Meanwhile, after struggling in 2011 (38th, 9.62 GPG), the Mids bounced back on defense as a whole, surrendering 8.92 goals per game to rank 14th nationally.
 Two other areas Navy improved upon in 2012 were shot percentage (13th, 31.1) and turnovers per game (11th, 14.08).

-Last spring his Midshipmen finished No. 2 nationally in caused turnovers per game, averaging 10.0 takeaways, and were led by Austin Miller (2.31) and Pat Kiernan (2.00) who were ranked seventh and 12th, respectively.
+In 2013, his Midshipmen finished No. 2 nationally in caused turnovers per game, averaging 10.0 takeaways, and were led by Austin Miller (2.31) and Pat Kiernan (2.00) who were ranked seventh and 12th, respectively.
 Kiernan concluded his junior season by garnering First-Team All-Patriot League laurels and was named the Lt.
 Robert T. Bianchi Award winner as the program's most valuable player.
-It's an award he has been presented in each of the last two seasons.

-Over the course of the season the attack combo of Tucker Hull and Sam Jones became only the fourth set of classmates in program history to reach 100 points, joining Brendan Schneck (121) and Mike Hannan (101) from the Class of `78, Mike Herger (197) and Brian Keith (134) from the Class of 1990 and Ian Dingman (188) and Billy Looney (103) from the Class of 2007.
+Over the course of the season the attack combo of Tucker Hull and Sam Jones became only the third set of classmates in program history to reach 100 points, joining Mike Herger (197) and Brian Keith (134) from the Class of 1990 and Ian Dingman (188) and Billy Looney (103) from the Class of 2007.
 Hull heads into his senior campaign tied for 23rd on Navy's all-time scoring list with 106 points, while Jones is 26th with 102 points.

 Prior to his arrival in Annapolis, Sowell compiled a 47-26 (.644) record in five seasons at Stony Brook and was named the America East Coach of the Year in each of the last two seasons as he guided the Seawolves to back-to-back America East regular-season titles (2010-11).